timescale/docs/promscale/distributed-tracing.md

 queries.
 This allows you to get deep insights from your tracing data, which can help you understand problems and identify optimizations for your applications.

-To enable tracing in Promscale 0.7.0 and later, use the `-enable-feature=tracing` flag.
 For more information about installing tracing support with tobs, see [the tobs installation section][tobs-tracing].
 For more information about installing tracing support with Docker, see [the Docker installation section][docker-tracing].